2000 Pacific hurricane season: Seasonal summary

-The accumulated cyclone energy (ACE) index for the 2000 Pacific hurricane season as calculated by Colorado State University using data from the National Hurricane Center was 96 units.
-Broadly speaking, ACE is a measure of the power of a tropical or subtropical storm multiplied by the length of time it existed.
-It is only calculated for full advisories on specific tropical and subtropical systems reaching or exceeding wind speeds of 39 mph.

-The season officially started on May 15, 2000, in the eastern Pacific, and on June 1, 2000, in the central Pacific, and lasted until November 30, 2000.
-These dates conventionally delimit the period of each year when most tropical cyclones form in the northeastern Pacific Ocean.
-This season had an above average number of storms.
-However, it had a below-average number of hurricanes and major hurricanes.
+For the north Pacific Ocean, east of 140° W, the National Hurricane Center (NHC) named 17 tropical storms; this was above the then 34-year average of 15.4 named storms.
+Six of the storms attained hurricane status, slightly below the average of 8.6 hurricanes.
 There were also two tropical depressions that did not reach storm strength.
-In the central Pacific, two tropical storms formed.
-The first storm formed on May 22 and the last storm dissipated on November 8.
+There were also four storms within the warning area of the Central Pacific Hurricane Center (CPHC) between 140° W and the International date line, which was near average.
+This included two storms that formed within the central Pacific and were given Hawaiian names by the CPHC.
+The season was affected by a weak La Niña conditions, in which equatorial water temperatures were slightly cooler than usual.
+The season began earlier than average with the formation of Hurricane Aletta in late May.
+The average Pacific hurricane season has its first tropical storm formation on June 10, with the first hurricane 16 days later.
+May storms typically occur every other year, with May hurricanes every three to four years.
+However, the 2000 season began a nine-year consecutive period of storm formation during the month.
+By September, activity was below average, with three named storms and the season's final hurricane, Lane.
+The accumulated cyclone energy (ACE) index for the 2000 Pacific hurricane season as calculated by Colorado State University using data from the NHC was 96 units.

 Systems

 Hurricane Aletta

 A tropical wave crossed Central America and entered the Gulf of Tehuantepec on May 20.
 Deep convection developed near the center of the disturbance, and the system became the first tropical depression of the season on May 22 while located south of Acapulco, Mexico.
 A mid-level ridge forced a west-northwest track away from the Mexican coast.
 It intensified into Tropical Storm Aletta early on May 23 while located 220 mi south of Zihuatanejo, Mexico, becoming the first May tropical storm in four years.
 As it turned westward, it continued a slow intensification trend, before strengthening more quickly due to decreased wind shear.
-On May 24, Aletta attained hurricane status, and shortly thereafter reached peak winds of 105 mph; this made it a Category 2 on the Saffir–Simpson scale.
+On May 24, Aletta attained hurricane status, and shortly thereafter reached peak winds of 105 mph (165 km/h); this made it a Category 2 on the Saffir–Simpson scale.
+Aletta was the first May Pacific hurricane since Alma in 1990.
 After maintaining peak winds for about 18 hours, Aletta began a weakening trend due to increasing wind shear.
 At around the same time, a trough eroded the ridge that was steering the movement of Aletta, causing the hurricane to remain almost stationary for the next two days.
 The lack of motion resulted in upwelling which imparted additional weakening, and Aletta dropped to tropical storm status on May 27.
 It quickly deteriorated that day, and on May 28 the system dissipated well south of Cabo San Lucas after it began a slow north drift.
 The remnants lingered in the same area for the next several days.

-Hurricane Aletta was the second-strongest May hurricane by pressure, as well as the fourth strongest May hurricane by winds.